Mount Winthrop

-Mount Winthrop is a prominent 7850. ft mountain summit located in Okanogan County of Washington state.
+Mount Winthrop is a prominent 7850. ft mountain summit located in Okanogan County of Washington state in the United States.
 The mountain is part of the Hozameen Range of the North Cascades and is situated 2 mi south of the Canada–United States border within the Pasayten Wilderness, on land managed by the Okanogan–Wenatchee National Forest.
 The nearest higher peak is Frosty Mountain, 4.6 mi to the northwest.
 Precipitation runoff from the mountain drains into tributaries of the Similkameen River.
 Like many North Cascades peaks, Mount Winthrop is more notable for its steep rise above local terrain than for its absolute elevation.
 Topographic relief is significant as the west aspect rises 2850 ft above Route Creek in 1.0 mi.
 The Pacific Northwest Trail traverses the southeast slope of the mountain and the Pacific Crest Trail traverses the western base of the mountain.

 History

 The first ascent of the summit was likely made in 1940 by Everett Darr and H.L.
 Frewing.
 There is no record of the namesake for this mountain, however in Washington the town of Winthrop and the Winthrop Glacier are both named after Theodore Winthrop who toured the Washington Territory in 1853 and wrote of it in his book, The Canoe and the Saddle.
 He had an interest in the local mountains as he was the original advocate that Mount Rainier and Mount Baker should instead be called by their Native American names, "Tacoma" and "Kulshan" respectively.